 -

-How To: Beat sync a song to a video sequence in Sony Vegas
+How To: Add a watermark in a video using Sony Vegas

 Be the First to Respond